wonarii/CART210-glossary/keywords/ux.md

 | -   | -   |

 [^yablonski01ux]: Yablonski, Jon.
-Laws of UX. " O'Reilly Media, Inc.", 2024.
+Laws of UX.
+2024. " O'Reilly Media, Inc."
 [^berni02ux]: Berni, Aurora, and Yuri Borgianni.
+2021.
 "From the definition of user experience to a framework to classify its applications in design."
 Proceedings of the Design Society 1 (2021): 1627-1636.